johan--/claude-code-tips/README.md

 When you have a long-running bash command in Claude Code, you can press Ctrl+B to move it to run in the background.
 Claude Code knows how to manage background processes - it can check on them later using the BashOutput tool.

 This is useful when you realize a command is taking longer than expected and you want Claude to do something else in the meantime.
 You can either have it use the exponential backoff method I mentioned in Tip 16 to check on progress, or just let it work on something else entirely while the process runs.

+## Tip 36: The era of personalized software is here

+We're entering an era of personalized, custom software.
+Since AI came out - ChatGPT in general, but especially Claude Code - I've noticed that I'm able to create a lot more software, sometimes just for myself, sometimes for small projects.

+As I mentioned earlier in this document, I've created a custom transcription tool that I use every day to talk to Claude Code.
+I've created ways to customize Claude Code itself.
+I've also done a bunch of data visualization and data analysis tasks using Python much faster than I could otherwise.

+Here's another example: [korotovsky/slack-mcp-server](https://github.com/korotovsky/slack-mcp-server), a popular Slack MCP with almost 1,000 stars, is designed to run as a Docker container.
+I had trouble using it smoothly inside my own Docker container (Docker-in-Docker complications).
+Instead of fighting with that setup, I just asked Claude Code to write a CLI using Slack's Node SDK directly.
+It worked really well.

+This is an exciting time.
+Whatever you want to get done, you can ask Claude Code to do it.
+If it's small enough, you can build it in an hour or two.

 ---